gorhill/uBlock/README.md

 to maintain the filter lists you are using, which were made available to use by all for free.

-You can contribute by helping to translate this project.
-There's an [entry on Crowdin](https://crowdin.net/project/ublock) where you may contribute to µBlock's localization.
+You can contribute by helping translate µBlock [on Crowdin](https://crowdin.net/project/ublock).

 ## License